15 Essential Oil Myths (What’s True, What’s Dangerous, and What’s Not)

 Nope.

 There are some advantages to buying organic essential oils in some cases, but purity is not necessarily one of them.
-There are companies that have tested organic essential oils and found them not to be pure.
-And I have verification of that in my inbox.
+There are companies that have tested organic essential oils and found them not to be pure (and I have verification of that in my inbox.)

 Basically there aren't really any GMO plants that are made into essential oils, so no worries here.

-And just because an essential oil is marked as being GMO-free doesn't mean at all that it is for sure a pure essential oil.
+Second, just because an essential oil is marked as being GMO-free doesn't mean at all that it is for sure a pure essential oil.

 I could just as easily set up an essential oils company and put some purity designation together like “CBPEO” for “Certified Best Pure Essential Oil” and start selling my stuff.